dav1dd3/proiect-vf/README.md

 1. Clone this git repository to your local environment.
 2. Open the build directory in the root directory of the repository.
 3. To use MiniSAT you need to fill input.txt with the DIMACS format of your formula.
-4. Run `.\minisat.exe input.txt` in the newly created directory.
+4. Run `.\minisat.exe input.txt` in the build directory.